iterative/dvc.org/public/static/docs/command-reference/status.md

   name defined using the `dvc remote` command.
 Implies `--cloud`.

-- `-a`, `--all-branches` - compares cache content against all Git branches instead of checking just the current workspace.
-This basically runs the same status command in all the branches of this repo.
+- `-a`, `--all-branches` - compares cache content against all Git branches instead of just the current workspace.
+This basically runs the same status command in every branch of this repo.
 The corresponding branches are shown in the status output.
 Applies only if `--cloud` or a `-r` remote is specified.

 - `-T`, `--all-tags` - compares cache content against all Git tags instead of checking just the current workspace.
 Similar to `-a` above.
 Note that both